Easy to Make Lemon Curd

-If you are accustom to eating margarine and not real butter, reacquaint yourself with this simple luxury food.
-The end product benefits from using butter in place of margarine.
+If you're accustom to eating margarine and not real butter, reacquaint yourself with this simple luxury food.
+The end product from using butter in place of margarine is noticeable.

 Always try and use real lemons and not the lemon juice from a bottle.
 Most good grocery stores carry lemons year round and the difference is immense.